Atlas E/F: Atlas E/F-MSD

-Atlas E/F rockets with MSD upper stages were used for four launches, with NOSS naval reconnaissance satellites between 1976 and 1980.
+Atlas E/F rockets with a MSD (Multiple Satellite Dispenser) upper stage (FW-4D) were used for four launches, with Parcae (NOSS) naval reconnaissance satellites between 1976 and 1980.
 The fourth of these launches failed when one of the booster unit engines shut down early.
 This configuration had a maximum payload capacity of 800 kg to LEO.

 Atlas E/F-OIS

-The OIS upper stage was used for two Atlas E/F launches in 1979 and 1985, with the Solwind and Geosat spacecraft respectively.
+The OIS upper stage (Star-27) was used for two Atlas E/F launches in 1979 and 1985, with the Solwind and Geosat spacecraft respectively.
 The rocket could place 870 kg into low Earth orbit.

 Atlas E/F-OV1

-The Atlas E/F was used between 1968 and 1971 to launch four groups of OV1 satellites, using OV1 upper stages.
+The Atlas E/F was used between 1968 and 1971 to launch four groups of OV1 satellites, using OV1 upper stages powered by a FW-4S (Altair-3) solid rocket motors.
 Each payload had its own upper stage.
 Three of the launches carried two OV1 satellites, and one carried three.
 Two of the launches also carried secondary payloads.
 In this configuration, the rocket could place 363 kg into LEO.

 Atlas E/F-PTS

-The PTS upper stage was used to launch the NTS-1 satellite on 14 July 1974.
+The PTS upper stage (Star-37E) was used to launch the NTS-1 satellite on 14 July 1974.
 The upper stage gave the vehicle a payload capacity of 295 kg to a medium Earth transfer orbit.

 Atlas E/F-SGS

-The SGS upper stage, which consisted of two series-burning solid rocket motors, was used on twelve Atlas E/F launches, with early GPS satellites.
-The first eight used the SGS-1, which could place 455 kg of payload into a medium Earth transfer orbit, whereas the last four used the more powerful SGS-2.
+The SGS upper stage, which consisted of two Star series solid rocket motors, was used on twelve Atlas E/F launches, with early GPS satellites.
+The first eight used the SGS-1 (Star-37E), which could place 455 kg of payload into a medium Earth transfer orbit, whereas the last four used the more powerful SGS-2 (Star-48B).
 The eighth launch failed.